 Eagles ATS Record and Game Results

-Here are some takeaways from that loss to the 49ers:
+Here are takeaways from that loss in Vegas:

 Sign up for NBC Sports Edge+ for up-to-the-minute positional rankings, betting help and game predictions.

-- Eagles to win the NFC East +375 (third in the division)
+- Eagles to win the NFC East +2000 (tied for second-best in the division)

 Here are some of the odds for various Eagles players to win season-long awards: